FAQ's Andy Warhol newPOPart Gallery

 If Andy Warhol would have signed all these prints he would have had to live for another two centuries.
 The value of these fakes is simply zero.

-8. Evaluations of Andy Warhol artwork
+8. Valuations of Andy Warhol artwork

 Don't hesitate contacting us.
 We will help you with our experience and cooperation with the Carnegie Institute in Pittsburgh.
 Due to high demand we can no more provide theses services for free.
 But you can buy a short or detailed expertise for a reasonable price here.
 Please don't contact us if you aren't ready to pay for our services.